-SCHOOL INTERIOR YES NO IMPLEMENT

-Who is issued two way radios -

-a.
-Administrators

-b.
-Custodians 1

-c.
-Members of the Emergency Response Team

-d.
-Other

-There is a control system in place to monitor keys and duplicates. an ar an an an an a'

-Exterior light fixtures are securely mounted.
-CONSCREEN.

-Mechanical rooms and hazardous storage areas are locked.

-Fire drills are conducted as required by New York Education Law

-A record of health permits is maintained.

-A record of Fire Inspection by the local or state Fire Officer is maintained.
-1 na an a
+SCHOOL INTERIOR YES NO IMPLEMENT Who is issued two way radios - a.
+Administrators b.
+Custodians 1 c.
+Members of the Emergency Response Team 1 d.
+Other There is a control system in place to monitor keys and duplicates. in and - Exterior light fixtures are securely mounted.
+Carlos and the Mechanical rooms and hazardous storage areas are locked.
+Fire drills are conducted as required by New York Education Law R. C. A record of health permits is maintained.
+An an an an an A record of Fire Inspection by the local or state Fire Officer is maintained.
+1 na series Receptor de la composición

-DEVELOPMENT/ENFORCEMENT OF POLICIES YES NO IMPLEMENT The Student Conduct Policy is reviewed and updated annually.
+DEVELOPMENT / ENFORCEMENT OF POLICIES YES NO IMPLEMENT The Student Conduct Policy is reviewed and updated annually.
 A visitor policy is in effect, requiring a sign-in procedure for all visitors, including visible identification.
-The school has a Crisis Management Plan in effect that is reviewed and updated annually. a nang The Incident Command System is an integral part of the Safety Plan A chain-of-command has been established for the school when the principal and/or other administrators are away from the building.
-1 The school has implemented pro-active security measures on campus, at school-sponsored activities, and on all school property (i.e., school buses).
-Disciplinary consequences for infractions to the Code of Conduct are fairly and consistently enforced. tion tion 1 o Parents are an integral part of student discipline procedures and actions.
-Alternatives to suspensions and expulsions have been built into the discipline policy and are consistently used.
-Behavioral expectations and consequences for violations are clearly outlined in the Code of Conduct, including sanctions for weapon and drug offenses and all other criminal acts.
-Parents are an integral part of the schools safety planning and policy making 194 Parents are an integral part of students discipline procedures and actions The policy provides a system(s) whereby staff and students may report problems or incidents anonymously. a 11 Specific policies and/or procedures are in place that detail staff members' responsibilities for monitoring and supervising students outside the classroom, such as in hallways, cafeteria, rest rooms, etc. The school has implemented a pro-active policy regarding parental actions during sporting events
+The school has a Crisis Management Plan in effect that is reviewed and updated annually. i e deng The Incident Command System is an integral part of the Safety Plan A chain-of-command has been established for the school when the principal and/or other administrators are away from the building.
+1 11 The school has implemented pro-active security measures on campus, at school-sponsored activities, and on all school property (i.e., school buses).
+Disciplinary consequences for infractions to the Code of Conduct are fairly and consistently enforced. tine in Constant Parents are an integral part of student discipline procedures and actions.
+Alternatives to suspensions and expulsions have been built into the discipline policy and are consistently used. - Behavioral expectations and consequences for violations are clearly outlined in the Code of Conduct, including sanctions for weapon and drug offenses and all other criminal acts.
+Parents are an integral part of the schools safety planning and policy making Parents are an integral part of students discipline procedures and actions The policy provides a system(s) whereby staff and students may report problems or neidents anonymously.
+1.11 Specific policies and/or procedures are in place that detail staff members' responsibilities for monitoring and supervising students outside the classroom, such as in hallways, cafeteria, rest rooms, etc. The school has implemented a pro-active policy regarding parental actions during sporting events

-PROCEDURES FOR DATA COLLECTION YES NO IMPLEMENT All violations of state and federal law are reported to law enforcement. and the local sector An incident reporting procedure for disruptive and violent students has been established in accordance with the SAVE Legislation requirements rapp to P Records or data have been established and are analyzed to identify recurring problems.
+PROCEDURES FOR DATA COLLECTION YES NO IMPLEMENT All violations of state and federal law are reported to law enforcement.
+An incident reporting procedure for disruptive and violent students has been established in accordance with the SAVE Legislation requirements Putpr b.P Records or data have been established and are analyzed to identify recurring problems.
 Accident reports are filed when a student is injured on school property or during school- related activities.
-The incident reporting system is reviewed and updated annually.
-1.1.1.1.1
+The incident reporting system is reviewed and updated annually. e niño vire a re

 INTERVENTION AND PREVENTION PLANS YES NO IMPLEMENT Students have access to conflict resolution programs.
-10.000 Students are assisted in developing anger management skills.
-2110210 nound to of the Diversity awareness is emphasized.
-10 30 10 90 90 1 0 0 1 5 g Programs are available for students who are academically at-risk.
+11 000000 Students are assisted in developing anger management skills.
+10 10 10 10 10 2710210 no control or has Diversity awareness is emphasized.
+10 310 10 Programs are available for students who are academically at-risk.
 Students may seek help without the loss of confidentiality.
-1 X.0.073 Students and parents are aware of community resources.
-Character education is taught as part of the curriculum in accordance with the SAVE Legislation requirements savat jednog or n difikanten
+N. M. MARINA Students and parents are aware of community resources.
+100.00 Character education is taught as part of the curriculum in accordance with the SAVE Legislation requirements 0.000 www.jeancy.ce.w difficultion